etases/EduBlock.Report/Requirement.md

   * Student exists.
   * Teacher is in the class.
   * Student is in the class.
-* **Postconditions:** Teacher successfully request to change student's grade.
+* **Post Conditions:** Teacher successfully requests to change student's grade.
 * **Flow of Events:**
-  * Teacher go to EduBlock.
+  * Teacher goes to EduBlock.
   * Teacher login with username and password.
   * On dashboard (*classroom list*) Teacher click on "Details" (icon) on actions column.
-  * System show class details.
+  * System shows class details.
-  * Teacher click "Students".
+  * Teacher clicks "Students".
-  * System show list of students of the class.
+  * System shows list of students of the class.
-  * Teacher click "Details" (icon) on actions column.
+  * Teacher clicks "Details" (icon) on actions column.
-  * System show student details.
+  * System shows student details.
-  * Teacher click "Request Update" (icon) on Action column at Record session of student profile.
+  * Teacher clicks "Request Update" (icon) on Action column at Record session of student profile.
   * System show edit grade form.
-  * Teacher fill the form and click "Request" button.
+  * Teacher fills the form and click "Request" button.
   * System send request to change student's grade to subject teacher.
 * **Alternate Flow:**
   * System displays error notification if the form is not filled correctly.